Taught course

 Course content

-The Cross-Cultural Communication and International Management MA provides theoretical, research and practical training in international and intercultural communication and international business management.
-It celebrates diversity in cultural contexts.
-It focuses on the skills, competences and knowledge necessary to work in today's global business environment.
+The Cross-Cultural Communication and International Management MA offers theory, research, and practical training.
+This covers diversity in cultural contexts, as well as the skills, competencies and knowledge essential in today's global business environment.

-• critically evaluate the activities of business, governments and multi-national institutions within the global environment
+• evaluate the global activities of business, governments and multi-national institutions

 • diagnose and analyse issues confronting managers in international businesses

-• critically analyse approaches to business strategy in an international context
+• analyse approaches to business strategy in an international context

 • advise on HRM policy development and strategy within international corporations